x3dom/x3dom/doc/guide/api.rst

     Get or set the visibility of the statistics information.
 If parameter is omitted, this method returns the visibility status as boolean.

+..  js:function:: getNodeTreeInfo()

+    :returns: A div element containin the nodes and link to specification

+    Return a div filled with nodes implemented and link to documentation.
+    This can be used to build interactive documentation.

+    Note: Unstable API method.
+Name and retrun value might change

+..  js:function:: getComponentInfo()

+    :returns: A div element containin the nodes and link to specification, grouped by components and sorted alphabetically

+    Return a div filled with nodes implemented and link to documentation.
+    This particular method returns the the nodes grouped by components and sorted alphabetically.

+    This can be used to build interactive documentation.

+    Note: Unstable API method.
+Name and retrun value might change